G-ram/HAWK/README.md

 * *_* : represents any character.
 * *eof* : represents the end of file character.
 * *“string”* : represents a literal string of characters.
-* *‘a’ - ‘z’* : represents a range of characters.
+* *[‘a’ - ‘z’]* : represents a range of characters.
 Must be contained within a pair of brackets.
 * *[‘b’ ‘c’]* : evaluates to true if current character matches any character provided within brackets.
 * *^* : compliments a set of characters.
-* *(pattern)* : evaluates pattern inside parentheses before patterns outsides.
+* *(pattern)* : evaluates pattern inside parentheses before patterns outside.
 Parentheses suggest an order of evaluation.
 * *pattern\** : represents the kleene closure of a pattern with zero or more of the pattern present.
 * *pattern+* : represents the kleene closure of a pattern with one or more of the pattern present.
 * *pattern?* : represents a pattern that is optional.